Edward Rochester: Characteristics

-"And have you a pale blue dress on?" — Rochester begins to get his sight back.
+"And have you a pale blue dress on?" — Rochester begins to regain his sight.

 Rochester is depicted as aloof, intelligent, proud and sardonic.
-A Romantic figure, he is passionate and impetuous, but tormented beneath his brusque manner.
+He is a passionate and impetuous Romantic character, tormented underneath a brusque manner.

-Aged in his mid to late thirties, (Note: Upon first meeting him, Jane's appraisal of Rochester's age is that he "was past youth, but had not reached middle age; perhaps he might be thirty-five."
-Mrs Fairfax states that he "is nearly forty".)
-Rochester is described as being of average height and an athletic build, "broad-chested and thin-flanked, though neither tall nor graceful."
-His face is described as not beautiful, but "harsh featured and melancholy looking".
-He is described as having black hair, a "decisive nose", a "colourless, olive face, square, massive brow, broad and jetty eyebrows, deep eyes, strong features," and a "firm, grim mouth".
+Rochester is described as being in his mid- to late- thirties, (Note: Upon first meeting him, Jane's appraisal of Rochester's age is that he "was past youth, but had not reached middle age; perhaps he might be thirty-five."
+Mrs Fairfax states that he "is nearly forty".) of average height and has an athletic build, "broad-chested and thin-flanked, though neither tall nor graceful."
+His face is "harsh featured and melancholy looking" and he has black hair, a "decisive nose", a "colourless, olive face, square, massive brow, broad and jetty eyebrows, deep eyes, strong features," and a "firm, grim mouth".
 In the novel, Jane often compares him to a wild bird, such as an eagle, falcon and cormorant.
-During the fire at Thornfield he loses a hand, one eye and his sight, which is only partially returned after he marries Jane.
+By the end of the novel he has lost a hand, one eye and his sight in the fire at Thornfield; he eventually partially regains his sight.

-Rochester is described to have a fine singing voice — "a mellow, powerful bass" — and acting skills which he displays during entertainments for his guests.
+Rochester has a fine singing voice — "a mellow, powerful bass" — and acting skills which he displays during entertainments for his guests.
 He is adept at disguise and deception; while his guests are staying, Rochester disguises himself as a fortune-teller gypsy woman in order to spend time alone with Jane and interrogate her about how she feels about her employer.